 If the crack in the tooth is severe enough to undergo root canal treatment, then yes.
 A root canal cracked tooth can create several dental issues, and your dental specialist may even recommend extracting the tooth if the situation worsens.
 A trip to the emergency dentist is frequently necessary for a broken or cracked tooth, and a badly cracked or fractured tooth is the most frequent dental emergency.

 Dental experts say people frequently experience broken teeth due to indulging in athletic activity, falling, or eating food.
-Cracked teeth are a signi cant issue, but two fractures aren’t life-threatening.
+Cracked teeth are a significant issue, but two fractures aren’t life-threatening.
 Minor tooth fractures or chipped teeth do not require an immediate trip to the dentist or emergency room.

 Why does a cracked tooth with a root canal hurt?